scolecite/mica-gd355/lectures/w8-array.md

 var marchSteps = [3021, 3512, 1334, 5119];
 ```

-When we need to access the March 1st step count, we can use the array index as `marchSteps[0]`.
+Each element in an array gets an index number as in [0], [1], etc, For example, when we need to access the March 1st step count, we can use the array index as `marchSteps[0]`.
 Note that the counting starts at *zero*.

 ```js
 // to see the March 1st step count